Okaminokiba315/DeviantartFaveChecker/README.md

 # Updates

 -1st Feb 2023 = Least faved and most faved, with percentage of faves difference.
--2nd Feb 2023 = Handling 1K+ faves with basic approach (removing '.' and converting K to '000')
+-2nd Feb 2023 = Handling 1K+ faves with basic approach (removing '.' and converting K to '000'), Adding Links and Mature content warning for some artists